modware-org/docs/README.md

 API Foundation provides solutions for building applications and services in any environment.
 The Foundation API based on shell scripts that allow you to retrieve and manage your data, publish your data to various display services, run geoprocessing models, and more.

-The Smart M.App API Console allows you to view and experiment with the Foundation API.
+The Solutions allows you to view and experiment with the Foundation API:

+### DevOpsTerminal
+Console Client with WebUI to acces by SSH many servers, #ADMIN-ROLE

+### ProMaGen
+Project Manager & Generator is WebUI client installed on selected server to acces Customers on own projects, by executong defined shell scripts, #END-USER-ROLE, #MANAGER-ROLE

+### APIcra
+library of shell scripts , #DEV-ROLE

+### APIexec
+runner for APIcra scripts, #DEV-ROLE

+### APIunit
+definition of application for generating project on enironment with source code, #MANAGER-ROLE, #ADMIN-ROLE, #DEV-ROLE

+### APIbuild
+procesy określające kolejności powstawania nowych wersji oprogramowania, pozwala na odróżnienie wersji między sobą.

+Zazwyczaj jest liczbą naturalną (np. numerowanie wersji od 1 lub według roku powstania), liczbą rzeczywistą lub zestawieniem kilku liczb naturalnych.
+W ostatnim przypadku kolejne liczby oddziela się zazwyczaj kropką, a ich znaczenie jest następujące:
++  Major (numer główny),
++ Minor (numer dodatkowy),
++ Release (numer wydania),

 You can exercise all of the Foundation API methods through the API Console as well as view documentation and descriptions of the inputs and outputs of each API method.
-The API Console is available through the M.App Exchange and is included in an HGDN subscription.

 ### Leadership through software development
 At Softreck, we strive to go beyond securing smart technical resources by aiming to become your strategic advisors, providing both thought leadership and best practice to ensure that you are confident in being able to deliver solid results in less time and increase your ROI (Return on Investment).